-Staying past the expected departure date on your U.S. visa can carry some serious consequences.
+Staying past the expected departure date under the terms of your U.S. visa can carry serious consequences.
 For example, your visa will be automatically voided, and you won't be able to apply for a new visa at any consulate outside of your home country.
 In some cases, you may be barred from returning to the U.S. for a number of years, depending on how long you stayed and whether you fit into an exception or actually accrued "unlawful presence," which is a separate definition under the law.
 We'll look at this in more detail below.

 First, let's be clear on when you were expected to leave.
 This would be the date shown on your Form I-94 Arrival/Departure Record.
 That's a different date from the expiration date of your visa, which is merely the last date upon which you could have used that document to enter the United States.
 So you'll need to count forward from the date on your I-94.